rvkmr6466/Interview-Prep/Full stack developer interview questions.md

   - **Cacheability**: Immutable objects can be safely cached without worrying about state changes.
   - **Security:** Prevents accidental or malicious modification of sensitive data.
   - **Functional Programming:** Immutability is a core principle of functional programming, making code easier to understand and debug.
-  - **Example** –
+  - **Example** – `String` Class

 ### `String` Class:
    - The `String` class in Java is immutable.
 Once a `String` object is created, its value cannot be changed.
 In Java, the term "immutable" means that once a String object is created, its content cannot be changed.
 This implies that any operation that appears to modify a String actually creates a new String object with the modified content, leaving the original String unchanged.

-**Elaboration:**
+#### Elaboration:
-- _No In-Place Modification_: Unlike mutable objects (like StringBuffer or StringBuilder), you cannot directly alter the internal character array of a String object once it's been initialized.
+- **_No In-Place Modification_**: Unlike mutable objects (like StringBuffer or StringBuilder), you cannot directly alter the internal character array of a String object once it's been initialized.
-- _New Object Creation_: When you try to modify a String (e.g., by concatenating or using methods like substring), the Java runtime creates a new String object containing the desired changes.
+- **_New Object Creation_**: When you try to modify a String (e.g., by concatenating or using methods like substring), the Java runtime creates a new String object containing the desired changes.
 The original String object remains unchanged.
-- _Memory Efficiency and Thread Safety_: Immutability is crucial for memory management and thread safety.
+- **_Memory Efficiency and Thread Safety_**: Immutability is crucial for memory management and thread safety.
 Because String objects are immutable, they can be shared across threads without synchronization concerns, as their value will never change unexpectedly.
-- _String Pool_: Immutability also allows for the implementation of the String pool, where the JVM caches String objects with the same content.
+- **_String Pool_**: Immutability also allows for the implementation of the String pool, where the JVM caches String objects with the same content.
 This can save memory by reusing the same object when multiple String variables refer to the same value.

-**Example:**
+#### Example:
 ```java
 String str1 = "Hello";
 String str2 = str1 + " World";